 Ever wonder why maximum ATM withdrawal limits exist?

-The reason, MyBankTracker has learned, is that it is not uncommon for crooks to target ATM users who have just taken out cash.
-So such limits reduce potential losses by theft.
+The reason is that it is not uncommon for crooks to target ATM users who have just taken out cash.
+Therefore, ATM maximum cash withdrawal limits reduce potential losses by theft.

 Normally, you can visit the bank teller to withdraw a large sum of money.
 But, what do you do when the bank is closed for the night?
 Or, what if you use an online bank and your only way to withdraw cash is through ATMs?

 Quick answer: Call the bank for higher ATM withdrawal limits or use your debit card to retrieve cash back through certain merchants.

 Learn how you can bypass daily ATM withdrawal limits if you need more cash:

 Increase Your ATM Cash Limit By Calling Your Bank